 Your physical health and mental health are closely intertwined, so maintaining both equally is important.
 If you have been neglecting diet or exercise, now is the time to get back on track.
+Ensure some comfortable shoes for walking and running and go for it!
 To prevent burn out, start out slow by going a few days a week, just taking a walk during lunch, or signing up for a meal prep service.
 Even the smallest steps in the right direction will make a difference in the end.
 Need some help getting started, here are a few of our favorite health resources that can inspire you:

 Give Yourself a Break

 With social pressures, highly competitive job markets, and the constant hustle and bustle, it can be easy to push yourself to a breaking point.
 If you find yourself under constant stress, it might be time to give yourself a break.
 Whether you take a mental health day and stay home from work to recoup after a busy week or need to book a vacation, give yourself the gift of time for some much-needed R&R. You’ll be thankful you did when you come back feeling refreshed and ready to take on the world.